hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 - We will play with the first one later
 - Active sensing is like a "ping", to say we are alive

-You can send a 3 bytes messages like Not One with the following:
+You can send a 3 bytes messages like "Note On" with the following:

 ```java
 new ShortMessage(ShortMessage.NOTE_ON, 1, 60, 127)